D1ang/Busters/README.md

 ### Strategy

-The goal of the game is endless there is no game over and the score counter is unlimited.
+The goal of the game is endless there is a game over when the ghosts get too low.
+The score counter is unlimited.

 ### Scope